corstian/digital-garden/_blog/2025/Analytics and telemetry in context of the GDPR.md

 Data should only be collected and processes for explicitly specified legitimate [^1] purposes, and no further.
 Exemptions are made for archiving in the interest of public, scientific, historical or statistical purposes (See [Article 89](https://gdpr-info.eu/art-89-gdpr/)).

+Data should be kept up-to-date.
+Care should be taken to ensure

 [^1]: "Legitimate" meaning "in accordance with the law or established legal forms and requirements".